Update (July 2013):

 Add-ons: During the upgrade you will also be requested to point to the 7.3 versions of add-ons such as Business Packages and Enterprise Workspaces.
 (SAP note 1532805)

-- Manual content transport: Due to restrictions in the export mechanism of SAP NetWeaver 7.0, you cannot simply export, transport and important certain properties or configurations into a fresh new system (e.g. some KM services).
-Check the documentation for details on supported scenarios.
+- Manual content transport: Due to restrictions in the export mechanism of SAP NetWeaver 7.0, you cannot simply export, transport and import content and related properties or configurations into a fresh new system (e.g. some KM services).
+Check the transport information in documentation for KM 7.0 and KM 7.3 for details on supported scenarios.
 SAP recommends running a thorough upgrade assessment with your consulting partner in order to make a profound decision.

 - Application Migration: Please note that you propably need to adjust your custom applications as described in section 9.